 Activity Evidence that supports this approach Challenge number(s) addressed Engaging with the National Tutoring Programme to provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A proportion of the pupils who receive tutoring will be disadvantaged and sessions will be focused on EBacc subjects.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition - EEF And in small groups: Small group tuition - EEF 1,2,3 Implement the 'Step Up' and 'Shape Up' raising attainment programmes for identified students in Year 11.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition - EEF And in small groups: Small group tuition - EEF 1,2,3 Implement the 'Rise and Revise' raising attainment programmes for identified students in Year 11.
 This will include some disadvantaged pupils.
-Metacognition and self-regulation - EEF Small group tuition - EEF 2,3,5 Employ a Learning Mentor to provide targeted academic support and intervention to the disadvantaged cohort.
-Students will receive advice and Metacognition and self-regulation - EEF Small group tuition - EEF 2,3,4
+Metacognition and self-regulation - EEF Small group tuition - EEF 2,3,5 Employ a Learning Mentor to provide Metacognition and self-regulation - EEF 2,3,4